Dallas

-At Children's Health℠, our experts have decades of experience identifying and treating gait abnormalities.
+At Children's Health℠, our experts have decades of experience identifying and treating gait abnormalities in children.
 We offer the latest physical therapy and rehabilitation techniques, and multiple providers on our team have pediatric clinical specialist certifications.
 Our qualifications make us among the most experienced and highly trained team in the country.

 We understand that gait abnormalities can be startling and alarming.
 We are here to help you and your child better understand what’s causing them and provide treatment to help your child enjoy a fuller, more active life.